averagewagon/cEDH-Decklist-Database/_includes/markdown/tables/deprecated.md

-These decks are categorized as "Outdated", meaning they meet the following requirements
+The 'Archived' category exists of two types of decks:
-- Decks which are no longer considered viable, have had essential pieces banned, or are otherwise no longer updated.
+- Decks we feel no longer fit on the main page.
+This can be either because of general power level concerns, essential pieces being banned, or a lack of updates.
-- Used to be intended for competitive play and followed the minimum power guidelines in 'About the DDB'.
+- Decks that were never on the main page, but were submitted directly into this category to display something that historically saw play.

-This section is intended for archival purposes, so that players can find inspiration from lists that are no longer competitive.
-Many of these lists could still be viable, if only they were adopted by a caring owner.
+Many of these lists could still work in a cEDH pod.
+They might just be a bit weaker compared to other options, or simply need a caring owner to take the deck to the next level once more.

-If you see a deck in "Competitive" which you believe should be "Outdated", please report it in [Make a Request](/request).
+If you see a deck in "Competitive" which you believe should be "Archived", please report it in [Make a Request](/request).